MicrosoftDocs/memdocs/sccm/protect/deploy-use/troubleshoot-endpoint-client.md

 -   Click **Run**.
 The latest updates are manually installed on your computer.

-> [!NOTE]
->  If you were able to manually install virus and spyware definitions, the problem is most likely caused by a download issue.
-To learn how to resolve download issues, see [I can't download Microsoft Security Essentials](assetId:///d8b55cd0-c7cf-4d80-92af-897a438a4a87).

-#### Step 7: Contact Support
+### Step 7: Contact Support

 -   If the steps did not resolve the issue, contact support.
 For more information, see [Customer Support](http://go.microsoft.com/fwlink/?LinkID=196174) (http://go.microsoft.com/fwlink/?LinkID=196174).

-##  <a name="BKMK_Starting"></a> Starting Windows Defender or Endpoint Protection service
+##  Starting Windows Defender or Endpoint Protection service
  **Symptom**

  You receive a message notifying you that â€œ**Windows Defender or**